TMHBBV/unbxdocs./docs/Onboarding /set-up-dashboard.md

 2. **Feed API**: If the number of products in your catalog are more than 25K then, you can upload the catalog via our Feed APIs. **Feed APIs only support the JSON file format**.

 <Image align="center" border={true} caption="Upload a catalog via Feed API" src="https://files.readme.io/314900b1e1d6b1cb0bc8adca9d6178030d16463acbd8425dd434f6f2018c0d34-image.png" />

+# Setup Search

+The final step involves ways to set up your search features incorporated with AI recommendations.
+We scan through the catalog to calculate the attributes that will be made searchable or considered as facets.

+Our AI system also has diversified knowledge of catalogs from different verticals which makes it intelligent to identify the probable relevancy settings.
+We use this to set the relevancy of your site automatically which reduces the zero-result queries and improves the recall.

+> 📘 Note
+>
+> These settings can be changed from the console later.